 To capture and record all views

-Production of a Plan which clearly identifies the actions to be taken and by whom
+Production of an Action Plan which clearly identifies what needs to done, by whom and when

-A Feedback event to the community, of the Action Plan, for comment, to ensure demonstrable endorsement from the local community
+A Feedback event to consider the Action Plan, make comment and ensure demonstrable endorsement from the local community

 How does the process work?